 Shabbat & Technology

-In this course Rabbi Dovid Fink will cover: Muktzah, issues presented by technology and halacha, electricity and “modern” issues; overview of laws of medical treatment and pikuach nefesh on Shabbat.
+In this course Rabbi Dovid Fink will cover issues related specifically to Shabbat and technology including: Muktzah, issues presented by technology and halacha, electricity and “modern” issues; overview of laws of medical treatment and pikuach nefesh on Shabbat.

 Shabbat & Technology: Lesson 1

 Electricity according to Maharsham and Tsits Eliezer- We will begin our survey of the writings of the great poskim on electricity with the Maharsham (R. Schwadron) and the Tsits Eliezer (R. Valdenberg).
 Sources for these rabbis and futher material are available through the link.